cicdenv/cicdenv/terraform/kops/backend/README.md

 ## Purpose
-Common state-store for all KOPS kubernetes clusters in all regions/accounts.
+Common state-store, builds bucket for all KOPS kubernetes clusters in all regions/accounts.

 ## Workspaces
 N/A.  All accounts store kops state in the same bucket in main-acct/us-west-2.